catberry/catberry/README.md

 The main goal of Catberry Framework is to use the full power of new technologies and provide user with the best experience.

-Actually user gets HTML page from server only once and all the rest of the time the whole page is rendered in browser receiving only pure data from some API service(s).
+Actually a user gets HTML page from the server only once and all the rest of the time the whole page is rendered in a browser receiving only pure data from some API service(s).
 Thanks to Catberry's very fast page rendering engine, user receives refreshed page as fast as API server could provide data for it.